23/12/2021 0 Comments

 A mentor can help you expand your business.
 A mentor may have experience in running a successful business and will be able to share their knowledge with you.
 In addition, they can provide advice on things like marketing, sales, and operations and help you grow your digital business into a thriving company.

 #9 Accountability, and someone to “Bounce” Ideas Off

 A mentor can act as a sounding board.
 When you’re starting a company, it’s important to have someone to talk to and get feedback from.
 A word of advice at the right moment can be critical and we see entrepreneurs all the time that have gone off track because there was no-one around to give them the right words of advice at the right time.

 There is absolutely no substitute for honest input which helps you make better decisions for your business.

-We are often told that this practical help is what differentiates Purposeful Group from mentors who provide less detailed guidance.
+We are often told that this level of very practical help is what differentiates Purposeful Group from mentors who provide less detailed guidance.

-A mentor is a valuable resource, and having a mentor is one of the best things an entrepreneur can do for their startup to take it to the next level.
-If you don’t have a mentor already, now is the time to find one!
+A good mentor is a valuable resource, and is one of the best things an entrepreneur can have to take their business to the next level.
+If you don’t have a mentor, now is the time to find one!